Aim of research

 Methods

-The hydration and microstructure formation of suspensions and mortars produced in intensive mixers or suspension mixers at different energy inputs are determined by heat flow calorimetry, X-ray diffraction analysis, differential scanning calorimetry and electron microscopy as well as ultrasonic transmission measurements, compressive strength testing and porosity measurements.
-The results are verified on fresh concretes and hardened concretes, produced in industry-oriented, two-stage mixing processes on a pilot plant scale, by means of consistency, compressive strength and durability investigations.
+The hydration and microstructure formation of suspensions and mortars produced in intensive mixers or suspension mixers at different energy inputs were determined by heat flow calorimetry, X-ray diffraction analysis, differential scanning calorimetry and electron microscopy as well as ultrasonic transmission measurements, compressive strength testing and porosity measurements.
+The results were verified on fresh concretes and hardened concretes, produced in industry-oriented, two-stage mixing processes on a pilot plant scale, by means of consistency, compressive strength and durability investigations.

 Benefits for small and medium-sized companies (SME)